By Darren Carter | EAP Clinical Supervisor | The Village

 Limit resolutions: When implementing new lifestyle changes, it is important to start with one or two resolutions as opposed to several.
 By limiting yourself in the beginning, you will have more time to focus on your resolutions, not feel so overwhelmed, and you won’t be as likely to fail.
-Out of all the goals you have for yourself in 2018, which one or two are most important?
+Out of all the goals you have for yourself this year, which one or two are most important?

 Set realistic goals: With each resolution, it is equally important to set realistic goals.
 If your goal is to lose weight, it is not realistic to lose 20 pounds each month.
 Whatever your resolution, define what your long-term objective is and begin setting realistic, shorter-term goals.
 If your goal is to save money for a vacation, calculate how much money you would need to save (long-term goal) and how much money you can put into savings each month (short-term goal).